 Last Monday, a presentation of the story, principles, and methodology of the Usuarium database appeared in the Church Life Journal of Notre Dame University, and on Wednesday, an online talk was given on the same topics with a more extensive introduction to the technical details of using our research tools.
 As many might feel lost in such an overwhelming amount of information or simply not recognize some facilities from which they can benefit, both the article and the video can help them to better understand the power and aims of what we have been doing for almost a decade now.

 With the processing of the Iberian Peninsula, we have achieved the full geographical coverage of Europe in so far as the contents of printed missals of the 15–16th centuries are concerned.
-Basically, the quantitative accumulation of raw information has come to an end with the inclusion of the dioceses of Astorga, Ávila, Badajoz, Barcelona 1, 2, Braga, Burgos 1, 2, Calahorra, Compostella 1, 2, Córdoba, Cuenca, Évora, Girona, Granada, Jaén, Lleida, Mallorca, Osma, Ourense, Palencia, Pamplona, Plasencia, Salamanca, Segovia, Sevilla, Sigüenza, Tarazona 1, 2, Tarragona, Toledo, Tortosa, Urgell, València 1, 2, Vic, and Zaragoza 1, 2.
-At present, Compostella, Tortosa, and Urgell are only represented by fragmented sources.
-We are still waiting for the copies of the Huesca and Zamora Missals, and, unfortunately, could not acquire those of Coria, León, and Oviedo so far.
+Basically, the quantitative accumulation of raw information has come to an end with the inclusion of the dioceses of Astorga, Ávila, Badajoz, Barcelona 1, 2, Braga, Burgos 1, 2, Calahorra, Compostella 1, 2, Córdoba, Coria, Cuenca, Évora, Girona, Granada, Huesca, Jaén, León, Lleida, Mallorca, Osma, Ourense, Oviedo, Palencia, Pamplona, Plasencia, Salamanca, Segovia, Sevilla, Sigüenza, Tarazona 1, 2, Tarragona, Toledo, Tortosa, Urgell, València 1, 2, Vic, Zaragoza 1, 2, and Zamora.
+At present, Compostella and Tortosa are only represented by fragmented sources.
+Spanish religious houses are represented by the monks of Valladolid and the canons of Montearagón.

 With some texts drawn from the Gospels or even hagiography, communions were a productive field of compositional activity even in the earliest mass antiphonaries.
 They continued to be such up to the early modern age.
 Our recently accomplished work of standardizing them resulted in the most extensive corpus of mass propers outside Alleluias; more than 470 communions have been detected, of which only about 130 belong to the core repertory, and about 250 are not yet registered by the Cantus Index.